seerwright/advent-of-code-2023/readme.md

   * dataframe -> lol

 * Control
-  * // Mostly the same stuff.
+  * Mostly the same stuff.
 Python has comprehensions and interesting iterators.
+  * C++ is wordier, although a scattershot approach can be wordy in any language.

+* Useful packages
+  * NumPy -> Eigen, Armadillo, or IT++
+  * SciPy -> Dlib

 ---